Background Independent Field Quantization with Sequences of Gravity-Coupled Approximants II: Metric Fluctuations: Introduction

 \textbf{(4) Application: vacuum fluctuations and the cosmological constant.} In~[I] we applied the new quantization scheme based upon the three requirements \textbf{(R1)}, \textbf{(R2)} and \textbf{(R3)} to a concrete physical question, namely the effect of quantum vacuum fluctuations on the curvature of spacetime.
 Considering a free scalar matter field on a classical Euclidean spacetime $(S^d, \bar g\mn)$, we constructed infinite sequences of appropriate quantum mechanical systems, $\{\mathsf{App}(\mathbf f)\ |\ \mathbf f=\mathbf f(N)\ ,\ N=0,1,2,\cdots,\infty\}$, and for each approximant separately we determined its respective self-consistent metric $(\bar g_{\mathbf f}^\text{\acs{sc}})\mn$ from the total state $\mathsf{App}(\mathbf f)\sim\Psi_{\mathbf f}^\text{\acs{sc}}\otimes(\bar g_{\mathbf f}^\text{\acs{sc}})\mn$.
 The latter is dictated by a coupled system of equations consisting of a $\bar g\mn$-dependent Schr\"odinger equation for $\Psi_{\mathbf f}$, and a generalized Einstein equation with a quantum stress tensor $T\mn[\Psi_{\mathbf f}]$ for the metric.\\

-Investigating the continuum limit \gl{1.10} of sequences for which $\lim_{\mathbf f\to\infty}\Psi_{\mathbf f}^\text{\acs{sc}}=\Psi_\mrm{QFT}^\text{\acs{sc}}$ is the no-particle state revealed a true surprise then: Contrary to general belief, adding further field modes to the approximant does not increase, but rather decreases the curvature of spacetime, and in the continuum limit $\lim_{\mathbf f\to\infty}\mathsf{App}(\mathbf f)$ the approximants' spacetimes converge to \ita{flat space} actually.\\ These results are strikingly different from those of the well-known standard calculations which, following Pauli~\cite{Pauli-Calc}, sum up zero-point energies and try to take the \acs{qft} limit \ita{before} the gravitational backreaction on the matter system is taken into account.
-The latter procedure gives rise to an (infinitely) large induced cosmological constant $\Lambda_\mrm{ind}=\infty$, and a correspondingly large (divergent) curvature of spacetime.
+Investigating the continuum limit \gl{1.10} of sequences for which $\lim_{\mathbf f\to\infty}\Psi_{\mathbf f}^\text{\acs{sc}}=\Psi_\mrm{QFT}^\text{\acs{sc}}$ is the no-particle state revealed a true surprise then: Contrary to general belief, adding further field modes to the approximant does not increase, but rather decreases the curvature of spacetime, and in the continuum limit $\lim_{\mathbf f\to\infty}\mathsf{App}(\mathbf f)$ the approximants' spacetimes converge to \ita{flat space} actually.\\ These results are strikingly different from those of the well-known standard calculations which, following Pauli~\cite{Pauli-Calc}, sum up zero-point energies and try to take the \acs{qft} limit \ita{before} the gravitational backreaction on the matter system is taken into account.\footnote{Reviews of the cosmological constant problem and of earlier attempts at its solution include Refs. \cite{Weinberg:1988cp,Pauli-Calc,Carroll:2000fy,Straumann:1999ia,Straumann:2002tv,pad-CC}.
+Concerning more recent foundational work on conceptual aspects of the problem, unrelated to our approach however, we refer the reader to \cite{Hollands:2004xv,Wang:2017oiy,Sudarsky,Carlip:2018zsk}.} The latter procedure gives rise to an (infinitely) large induced cosmological constant $\Lambda_\mrm{ind}=\infty$, and a correspondingly large (divergent) curvature of spacetime.
 Indeed, our main conclusion in ref.~[I] was that \ita{the crucial steps of taking the continuum limit $\mathbf f\to\infty$, and including gravity's backreaction on matter do not commute.}\\ Thus it appears that the notorious ``cosmological constant problem,'' at least to the extent it relates to zero point oscillations, is an unphysical artefact originating from a wrong way of taking the continuum limit.
 According to the new scheme based upon \textbf{(R1,2,3)}, the \acs{qft} limit $\mathbf f\to\infty$ is taken \ita{after} the inclusion of the backreaction.
 It describes a well-defined vacuum state of the matter system that inhabits a non-singular spacetime.
 The latter turns out completely flat without any tuning of parameters or further ado.\\ In Figure \ref{fig:D}, this situation is summarized schematically.
 For further details we must refer to~[I].